Up to 60% off sofas & mattresses — limited‑time deals.

 Get Fit Right: Room Measurements and Sit Tests

-Measure doorways and stair turns before you shop.
-When you sit, check seat depth, seat height, lumbar support, and whether your feet rest naturally on the floor.
-Deeper seats suit lounging; moderate depth often works better for mixed-height households and guests.
+When you sit, pay attention to seat depth, seat height, lower-back support, and whether your feet land comfortably on the floor.
+Deeper seats are great for lounging, but a moderate depth is usually easier for mixed-height households and guests.

 Care, Indoor Air, and Long-Term Value